-Christian Girl Selling Her Virginity For The Highest Bidder After Breakup With Ex
+Christian Girl Selling Her Virginity To The Highest Bidder After Breakup With Ex

 Feeling relieved, Gibson is happy to be at the brothel, as it “allows [her] to legally have sex for money.”
 She feels that the decision that she is making does not make her a bad person, and “does not know” if it makes her a prostitute.

 She ended her post with, “We all make choices.
 Mine was to wait.
 Now it is to sell.”
-She is also promoting her sexual encounter with the highest bidder, “Will you be the special person that I will remember forever?
+She is also promoting her sexual encounter with the highest bidder.
+“Will you be the special person that I will remember forever?
 Will you take my innocence and make me experience deep, intense sexual intimacy for the very first time?
 If you have the desire – and the resources – I want to go all the way with you!”